quantumporium/quantum-dice/README.md

-# quantum-dice
-a quantum dice
+# quantum dice
+Repositery that hold a simple quantum program made with IBM Q and qiskit.

+#